Correct-Syntax/correct-syntax.github.io/content/posts/free-resources-for-digital-design.md

 [Pair and Compare](https://www.pairandcompare.net/) is a great way to mix and match different Google fonts to find the best combination for your design.

-Want a good reading resource to improve your typography skills?
-Read [Butterick's Practical Typography](https://practicaltypography.com/).
+Looking for some good reading resources to improve your typography skills?
+Read [Butterick's Practical Typography](https://practicaltypography.com/) and [Stop Stealing Sheep & Find Out How Type Works](https://fonts.google.com/knowledge/stop_stealing_sheep.pdf).
+You'll be glad you did.

 ### Color resources